kacperfleming/kacperfleming/README.md

 - 👋 Hi, I’m @kacperfleming
 - 👀 I’m interested in web development
 - 💡 I'm creative web developer and IT in Business student
-- 🌱 I’m currently learning React, Express and Python
+- 🌱 I’m currently learning React Native and Python